lllyasviel/DanbooRegion/README_temp.md

 # 8. Downloding the pre-trained model.

 We provide a very good pre-trained model for you to download it.
 This model is very good because I have trained many models and I have manually tested them one-by-one.
-Note that I not only tested numeric metrics but also checked their results one-by-one.
+Note that I not only tested numeric metrics but also checked and watched their results one-by-one using human eyes.
 This one is my favorite one and I share it here:

     Google Drive:
     An URL will be bere.